Skip to Content

 • They help distribute the seeds of various flowers and plants.

 • When the Confederate Army was low on gunpowder, caves were raided for poop.
-Bat guano’s high nitrate content provided an essential ingredient for the production of gunpowder.
+Bat guano’s high nitrate content provided an essential ingredient for producing gunpowder.

 Are bats friendly to humans?
 Well, bats and humans have been coexisting for 50 million years!
 This ongoing relationship benefits both species in a non-invasive, non-aggressive way.